 The Sonos One (on Amazon) is one of the key Sonos products.
 Designed to operate by itself, as part of a surround sound system, or even as part of a full-home speaker system, the Sonos One is a versatile speaker that is most people’s first purchase when entering into the Sonos speaker ecosystem.
 To compare it with alternatives, it will be good to first put down what the key features of the Sonos One are.

 - Connectivity is dead-simple, with support for Apple Airplay 2 and, of course, the support of the full Sonos ecosystem with its polished app and integration of Spotify, Audible, and dozens of other apps.
 It’s hard to beat the usability here.

-- Connectivity through ethernet or wifi, but not Bluetooth – you won’t need the Bluetooth connection for your phone, because Sonos expects you to connect both your phone and the speaker to your wi-fi system.
+- Connectivity through ethernet or wifi, but not Bluetooth – you won’t need the Bluetooth connection for your phone, because Sonos expects you to connect both your phone and the speaker to your wi-fi system whether you’re using a Connect or a Port (our comparison article).
 This ensures better quality audio.

 - Easily expandable to stereo setups and beyond within the Sonos ecosystem, which is optimized for building the right speaker setup for you.

 - Compact, simple design that can blend into any environment.

 - Built-in microphone that supports integration with Siri, Google Assistant, and Alexa